andikscript/SpringSendEmail/README.md

 # Spring Send Email
-Simple send emails (gmail) via SMTP using the JavaMail Library on Spring Boot
+Simple send emails (gmail) via SMTP using the JavaMail Library on Spring Boot and use Rqueue with Redis for fast response when user request

 ## How to use
 ### Setting username